 For PSAT 8/9 students, you do nothing other than move forward with your academic classes and extracurricular activities & passions so that your academic profile is developed in a meaningful way.

-For PSAT 10 students, the PSAT is a great way to ease into test prep, including figuring out which test (ACT or SAT) is better, whether it’s worth preparing for such a test, and, if so, when you should begin prep.
+For PSAT 10 and PSAT/NMSQT students, the PSAT is a great way to ease into test prep, including figuring out which test (ACT or SAT) is better, whether it’s worth preparing for such a test, and, if so, when you should begin prep.
 Ideally, we do like all of our students to take free practice diagnostic tests of full-length ACTs and SATs around the end of sophomore year, but if a student takes a PSAT, we can usually make recommendations, especially if they’re open to sitting for one of our full-length free ACTs for comparison.

 Here’s a chart that summarizes what your student may encounter should they choose the SAT route (remember, they should take practice ACTs/SATs to see which suits them better) based on their current grade in high school:

-Current Grade in 2022-2023 | PSAT in 2022 | PSAT/NMSQT | SAT |
+Class | PSAT in 2022 | PSAT/NMSQT | SAT |

 Paper📝 | Paper📝 | Paper📝 |